 Coalition is key.

 Putnam County is a rich and lively hub of local talent, containing two colleges (Ivy Tech community college and DePauw University, a top-tier liberal arts college that boasts a thriving school of music and energetic programs in studio art, theater, media and creative writing).
 The coalition embraces the diverse resources our community has to offer our children, recognizes the enormous capacity for learning when everyone expresses his or her voice, and incorporates the multitude of voices into the workshops we provide.
 Our pilot program was launched in January 2012 in one elementary school.
 The following semester, we expanded the program to a middle school in a second district.
-Nearly seven years, 450+ volunteers, and 350+ workshops later, The Castle currently serves over 2000 kids in 10 partner schools.
-Our goal is to serve every kid in all four districts of Putnam County and to establish more meaningful partnerships among the schools, colleges and local art community.
+Eight years, 700+ volunteers, and 450+ workshops later, The Castle has served over 2000 kids in 10 partner schools.
+Recently, in an effort to create a sustainable culture of arts-integrated project-based learning, we have shifted our focus to professional development, working with teacher cohorts across the county to access the vast network of resources and community partners we have built in ways that will make their classrooms come alive.
+Our goal is to create a ripple effect of energy and enthusiasm for this kind of learning that meets kids where they are, that helps each kid make connections between their lives and what they are learning.
 It is a grand experiment we are engaged in, which has begun to yield grand returns: administrators, teachers, community members, artists, writers, musicians, students (primary, secondary and college) collectively building a space marked by authenticity and fostering creativity.

 The future looks bright!